krewast/gtin/README.md

 ## Using

+Check if a string is a valid GTIN by validating the checksum

+    GTIN.isValid("734092309436");

+Parse a string to a GTIN object

+    GTIN gtin = GTIN.parse("734092309436")

+See if a string matches the general GTIN format

+    GTIN.matchesFormat("00000000")

+Convert a GTIN object back to a string

+    String str = gtin.toString();

-Add the GTIN library as a dependency of your application.
+Add the GTIN library as a dependency of your application with

 Maven